-where the D{it}^f are the binary indicator variables for a subset of the different forms of democracy discussed above f=1,...,F. Thus, the parameters of interest are the coefficients β^f .
-Because the specification in (1) includes fixed country effects (α_i) , these "treatment effects" are estimated only from the within-country variation around reforms (changes in D{it}^f between 0 and 1, or vice versa).
-Because it also includes fixed year effects (v_t) , we obtain difference-in-difference estimates: i.e., for countries undertaking a particular type of reform, we compare the change in y (post-reform minus pre-reform) with the change in those countries that do not reform (those i that have either $D{it}^f = 1$ or $D{it}^f = 0$) over the same period.
+of interest are the coefficients $\beta^f$ .
+Because the specification in (1) includes fixed country effects $(\alpha_i)$ , these "treatment effects" are estimated only from the within-country variation around reforms (changes in $D{it}^f$ between 0 and 1, or vice versa).
+Because it also includes fixed year effects $(v_t)$ , we obtain difference-in-difference estimates: i.e., for countries undertaking a particular type of reform, we compare the change in y (post-reform minus pre-reform) with the change in those countries that do not reform (those i that have either $D{it}^f = 1$ or $D{it}^f = 0$ ) over the same period.

 This specification addresses some problems that may plague cross-sectional estimates, by holding constant unobserved sources of country variation in y, which are constant across time, and unobserved sources of time variation in y, which are common across countries.
-Nevertheless, the coefficients β^f may not identify the causal effect of different democratic reforms if countries in the various reform groups have trends in y, which are different from those in the non-reform group but unrelated to reforms.
+Nevertheless, the coefficients $\beta^f$ do not identify the causal effect of different democratic reforms if countries in the various reform groups have trends in y, which are different from those in the non-reform group but unrelated to reforms.

 To give a concrete example, suppose we have a regional component in measured trade policy, in the course of the sample say, a specific Latin American trend away from protection towards free trade.
 This would not be a major problem if the distribution of countries in the non-reforming group and the different reforms groups were regionally balanced.
 But, as we saw in Table 5, Latin-America is over-represented in the reforms involving presidential (and proportional) democracy.
-To avoid confounding such regional-specific incidence of reform and region-specific trends in policy or performance, I check that the estimates of β^f are robust to adding a set of continent-time interaction terms, $\sum_c \gamma^c v_t$ (with γ^c denoting indicators for different continents) to the specification in $(1).^{7}$ ter systematically deteriorate (or improve) in the years just before observed reforms.
+To avoid confounding such regional-specific incidence of reform and region-specific trends in policy or performance, I check that the estimates of $\beta^f$ are robust to adding a set of continent-time interaction terms, $\sum_c \gamma^c v_t$ (with $\gamma^c$ denoting indicators for different continents) to the specification in (1).

+Another concern about identification also reflects selection into reform on observables, but of a different kind.
+Reform episodes may not be exogenous to structural policy or economic performance, because the latter systematically deteriorate (or improve) in the years just before observed reforms.
 In that case, we have a problem analogous to the so-called Ashenfelter's dip in the program evaluation literature.
 It is hard to predict the direction of this prospective bias a priori.
 While it is plausible that economic crises (and declining performance) may trigger political crises, these may lead to exits as well as entries with regard to democracy.
 Nevertheless, we may think that the policy environment is more unstable in countries introducing temporary rather than permanent democratic reforms.
 When it comes to the other classifications, it is hard to see a priori why we should expect reform episodes involving different forms of government or different electoral systems to be associated with different pre-reform changes in structural policies and performance.
-Anyway, I try to check for evidence of systematic pre-reform changes in the outcome variables amending the specification in (1) with the term $\sum{f} \alpha^{f} P{it}^{f}$, where P{it}^{f} are indicators for (three) pre-reform years for different type of reforms, f = 1, ..., F. As an additional diagnostic, I also study the dynamics before (and after) reforms by plots in the style of event studies (see further below).
+Anyway, I try to check for evidence of systematic pre-reform changes in the outcome variables amending the specification in (1) with the term $\sum_f \alpha^f P{it}^f$ , where $P{it}^f$ are indicators for (three) pre-reform years for different type of reforms, f = 1, ..., F. As an additional diagnostic, I also study the dynamics before (and after) reforms by plots in the style of event studies (see further below).